michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/2-schedule-menu-packing/packing-list.md

 inputs:
   unpublish: false
 ---
-**PERSONAL ITEMS:**&nbsp;

-* Air mattress, cot, or foam pad (twin-size)&nbsp;
-* Sleeping bag or sheets&nbsp;
-* Blanket and pillow&nbsp;
-* Towels and washcloths&nbsp;
-* Modest swimsuit and shower shoes&nbsp;
-* Toothpaste and toothbrush&nbsp;
-* Soap and shampoo&nbsp;
-* Any prescription medications&nbsp;
-* Laundry/plastic bags (for dirty clothing)&nbsp;
-* Long pants or jeans&nbsp;
-* Modest shorts&nbsp;
-* Work t-shirts&nbsp;
-* Pajamas, socks, and underwear&nbsp;
-* Work boots or sturdy shoes&nbsp;
-* Water bottle (refillable, to be used at your work site)&nbsp;
-* Personal health insurance card or copy&nbsp;
-* Bible&nbsp;(to be used during program)
-* Tools from the Tool List&nbsp;
-* Jacket&nbsp;
-* Sunglasses&nbsp;
-* Sunscreen&nbsp;
-* Bandanas, a hat, or visor&nbsp;
-* Insect repellent&nbsp;
-* Mirror\*&nbsp;
-* Camera\*&nbsp;
-* GPS\* (recommended for drivers)&nbsp;
-* Rain gear\*&nbsp;
-* Snacks\*&nbsp;
-* Musical instruments\*&nbsp;
-* Fans\* (most schools do not have AC)&nbsp;
-* Flashlight\*&nbsp;
-* Alarm clock\* (battery-powered)&nbsp;
-* Spending money\*&nbsp;
-* Games for free time\*&nbsp;
-* Pen/pencil for program and devotions

-&nbsp;\*Optional Items&nbsp;

-**AS A GROUP:**&nbsp;

-* 1 first-aid kit for every vehicle&nbsp;
-* 1 5-gallon water jug for every 6 people&nbsp;
-* 1 large cooler (on wheels is preferred) for every 6 people&nbsp;

-COMMUNITY GIFT: We asked each camp location for a specific need in their community.
-Your group’s mission: have FUN collecting as much of the needed item as you can and bring it to camp with you!

-Check on your customer account, under “Helpful Resources, and then Schedule, Menu and Packing”, to see your camp’s requested item.
-Your gift will be meeting a specific need in the community you are serving–thank you in advance!

-* Involve your congregation, friends and even your local businesses in the effort.
-* Is transportation a problem?
-Purchase your community gifts when you arrive.&nbsp;

-**WHAT NOT TO BRING:**&nbsp;

-* Alcohol, tobacco products, or illegal drugs&nbsp;
-* Expensive clothes or jewelry&nbsp;
-* Anything really valuable&nbsp;
-* Fireworks, weapons, or toy guns&nbsp;
-* Skimpy or revealing clothes&nbsp;
-  * Please bring clothes that are appropriate in any situation.
-Longer shorts, t-shirts, modest swimsuits, etc.&nbsp;

-**CELL PHONES/IPODS/LAPTOPS/ETC.**&nbsp;

-For security reasons, it’s best to leave these items at home.
-However, we do understand that they are great for capturing moments, sharing life, and communicating back home.
-If you decide to bring any of these items, don’t let them distract from your experience.
-How can you be tethered to your devices and expect God to work in unexpected ways?
-If you decide to bring them, be sure to put them away during the programs and on your work sites.&nbsp;
+*Traveling light—but prepared—makes all the difference!
+Use this guide to help you pack smart so you can focus on what matters most: serving others and growing together.*

+---

+### **Personal Items**

+**Sleeping & Comfort**

+Bring what you need to stay comfortable during the week!

+* Air mattress, cot, or foam pad (twin-size)
+* Sleeping bag or sheets
+* Blanket and pillow
+* Towels and washcloths
+* Modest swimsuit and shower shoes

+**Toiletries**

+Stay fresh and ready for every day of service.

+* Toothpaste and toothbrush
+* Soap and shampoo
+* Any prescription medications
+* Laundry or plastic bags (for dirty clothes)

+**Clothing**

+Pack practical clothing for work, worship, and fun.

+* Long pants or jeans
+* Modest shorts
+* Work t-shirts
+* Pajamas, socks, and underwear
+* Work boots or sturdy shoes
+* Jacket

+**Daily Essentials**

+Don’t leave these mission trip must-haves behind!

+* Water bottle (refillable—for your work site)
+* Personal health insurance card or copy
+* Bible (for program and devotions)
+* Tools (see Tool List)
+* Pen or pencil

+---

+### **Optional Items**

+*(These can make camp life easier—or just more fun!)*

+* Sunglasses
+* Sunscreen
+* Bandanas, hat, or visor
+* Insect repellent
+* Mirror
+* Camera
+* GPS (recommended for drivers)
+* Rain gear
+* Snacks
+* Musical instruments
+* Fans (most schools do not have AC)
+* Flashlight
+* Alarm clock (battery-powered)
+* Spending money
+* Games for free time

+---

+### **As a Group**

+Make sure your group has these shared items covered:

+* **1 first-aid kit** for every vehicle
+* **1 5-gallon water jug** for every 6 people
+* **1 large cooler** (on wheels preferred) for every 6 people

+---

+### **Community Gift**

+Each camp location has shared a *specific need* in their community.<br>Your group’s mission: **have fun collecting as much of that item as you can—and bring it to camp!**

+Check your **customer account → Helpful Resources → “Schedule, Menu, and Packing”** to see your camp’s requested item.

+Your gift meets a *real need* right where you’ll serve—thank you in advance for your generosity!

+*Tip:* Involve your congregation, friends, and even local businesses in the effort.<br>*Transportation tight?* You can always purchase your community gifts once you arrive.

+---

+### **What Not to Bring**

+Let’s keep our focus clear and our environment safe.
+Please **leave these at home**:

+* Alcohol, tobacco, or illegal drugs
+* Expensive clothes or jewelry
+* Anything valuable
+* Fireworks, weapons, or toy guns
+* Skimpy or revealing clothes

+Please bring clothing that’s appropriate in all settings (longer shorts, t-shirts, modest swimsuits, etc.).

+---

+### **Cell Phones, iPods, Laptops, etc.**

+For security reasons, it’s best to leave these items at home.<br>We get it—they’re great for capturing memories and keeping in touch—but **don’t let them distract you** from the people and purpose around you.

+“How can you be tethered to your devices and expect God to work in unexpected ways?”

+If you do bring them, please keep them put away during programs (unless it’s part of the program experience) and on work sites.

+&nbsp;